apache/cordova-docs/docs/en/edge/guide/platforms/android/tools.md

 default the `run` command detects a connected device, or a currently running emulator if no device is found.

+## Signing the App

+You can review Android app signing requirements here: http://developer.android.com/tools/publishing/app-signing.html

+To sign an app, you need the following parameters:
+  * Keystore (`--keystore`): Path to a binary file which can hold a set of keys.
+  * Keystore password (`--storePassword`): Password to the keystore
+  * Alias (`--alias`): The id specifying the private key used for singing.
+  * Password (`--password`): Password for the private key specified.
+  * Type of the keystore (`--keystoreType`): pkcs12, jks (Default: auto-detect based on file extension) These parameters can be specified using the command line arguments above to `build` or `run` scripts.

+Alternatively, you could specify them in a build configuration file (build.json) using (`--buildConfig`) argument.
+Here's a sample of a build configuration file:

+    {
+         "android": {
+             "debug": {
+                 "keystore": "..\android.keystore",
+                 "storePassword": "android",
+                 "alias": "mykey1",
+                 "password" : "password",
+                 "keystoreType": ""
+             },
+             "release": {
+                 "keystore": "..\android.keystore",
+                 "storePassword": "",
+                 "alias": "mykey2",
+                 "password" : "password",
+                 "keystoreType": ""
+             }
+         }
+     }

+For release signing, passwords can be excluded and the build system will issue a prompt asking for the password.

+There is also support to mix and match command line arguments and parameters in build.json file.
+Values from the comamnd line arguments will get precedence.
+This can be useful for specifying passwords on the command line.

 ## Logging

         $ /path/to/project/cordova/log